I'm Cryin'

-"I'm Cryin'" is a song by American singer-songwriter Shanice, released in February 1992 as the second single from her second album, Inner Child (1991).
-It was the follow-up to her highly successful single "I Love Your Smile", and it peaked at number 11 on the US Billboard Hot R&B Singles chart.
-A music video was also produced to promote the single.
+"I'm Cryin" is a song by American singer-songwriter Shanice, released in February 1992 by Motown Records as the second single from her second album, Inner Child (1991).
+Produced by Narada Michael Walden, who also co-wrote the lyrics, it was the follow-up to her highly successful single "I Love Your Smile".
+The song peaked at number 11 on the US Billboard Hot R&B Singles chart.

 Critical reception

-Larry Flick from Billboard wrote, "Pop/urban ingenue follows the giddy "I Love Your Smile" with a mature and sensitive ballad.
+Larry Flick from Billboard magazine wrote, "Pop/urban ingenue follows the giddy 'I Love Your Smile' with a mature and sensitive ballad.
 Grand production by Walden inspires a powerful vocal performance, which should help build momentum at several radio formats."
 Michael Eric Dyson from Rolling Stone described the song as "a piercing lamentation of lost love, [that] slowly builds to a wailing climax."